rraj-official/quark-hackathon-frontend/README.md

-# Insurewise Chatbot
+# InsureWise Chatbot

-Insurewise is a scalable, multilingual chatbot designed to deliver real-time, reliable insights on life insurance information.
-By leveraging efficient models and retrieval-augmented generation (RAG), Insurewise ensures users get the most accurate, context-aware responses about insurance policies from leading agencies like LIC and MaxLife.
+InsureWise is a scalable, multilingual chatbot designed to deliver real-time, reliable insights on life insurance information.
+By leveraging efficient models and retrieval-augmented generation (RAG), InsureWise ensures users get the most accurate, context-aware responses about insurance policies from leading agencies like LIC and MaxLife.

 ## Table of Contents